Payroll fraud can severely damage businesses of all sizes. Here's what you can do to prevent it.

 Fraud is a serious problem for organizations.
-According to the 2016 Global Fraud Study by the Association of Certified Fraud Examiners, businesses lose five percent of total revenue to fraud every year, with smaller firms at greater risk because they tend to lack dedicated fraud controls.
-More worrisome is the fact that 27 percent of all businesses experience payroll fraud, which helps explain how U.S. enterprises lose $50 billion to employee theft each year.
+27 percent of all businesses experience payroll fraud, per Entrepreneur magazine, which helps explain how U.S. enterprises lose $50 billion to employee theft each year, as reported by CNBC.

 How do financial leaders determine the sources of fraud and take steps to stop it?